 Surely you’ve had coleslaw, and maybe you’ve had kale slaw.
 But when you combine cabbage and kale in a single salad and give them an Asian spin, it takes these two cruciferous vegetables to another level.
 This no mayo cabbage and kale slaw is crunchy, savory, and downright addictive!

 Sometimes it’s hard to find a suitable salad for vegetable stir-fries, Asian noodle dishes, and the like, but one is fantastic to serve with these types of main dishes.
+While it may not be literally an Asian kale salad recipe, it is literally delicious!

 That said, you need not confine this tasty salad to Asian-themed meals.
 Serve it with sandwiches, vegan burgers, casseroles, or side by side with an easy protein-centric salad like Super-Quick Two-Bean Salad.